Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 Data type                                       | Note
 ------------------------------------------------|----------------------------------------------------------------------
 `uavcan.protocol.GlobalTimeSync`                | Always synchronizes with network time, if present.
+`uavcan.protocol.dynamic_node_id.Allocation`    | Used to allocate node ID if dynamic node ID allocation is enabled (it is enabled by defualt).

 Output (publishing frequency is configurable per message type):